 Wes graduated from Wilfred Laurier University, where he received a BA in Economics.

-As VP of Production, Rebecca Swift leads all service production work from initial pitch to delivery.
-She oversees the operations of the studio and manages a team of 70+ artists and production staff.
-Rebecca is also an instrumental force in strategic planning for House of Cool, lending her expertise to IP development, marketing and finance.
+As VP of Production, Series, Rebecca Swift leads all series-related production work from initial budgeting to final delivery.
+Since joining House of Cool in 2016 she has produced and supervised both feature and series productions from development through pre-production and final delivery.
+Rebecca oversees the operations of the studio, working with and managing an exceptional team of artists and production staff, and is instrumental in strategic planning for House of Cool.

 Prior to joining House of Cool, Swift held producing roles at 9 Story Media Group and Arc Productions where she managed the Emmy Award® winning Amazon series, Lost in Oz and the Bluesky Studios/20th Century Fox special, Ice Age: The Great Egg-Scapde.
-Rebecca has also produced independent live-action feature films including: Almost Adults and Nobody Famous, both festival darlings, which sold to Netflix and Amazon Prime respectfully.
+Rebecca has also produced independent live-action feature films including: Almost Adults and Nobody Famous, both festival darlings, which sold to Netflix and Amazon Prime respectfully and are now available on a variety of streaming platforms.

 Swift graduated from Humber College, where she received a diploma in Film and Television Production.
 Rebecca’s passion for education continued with the WIFT-T’s Corus Media Management Accelerator program and the CFC Comedy Exchange Program.